Skip to content

 (@untitaker I’ve extended kuchiki’s from_http to also except an hyper::client::Response so that you can set headers and make the request yourself.
 In that case, the point of using it from_http instead of read_from with a Response as a generic std::io::Read is that it gets the charset from Content-Type, if any.)

-untitaker added a commit to untitaker/rust-webicon that referenced this issue Mar 29, 2016
+added a commit that references this issue on Mar 29, 2016

 Labels